 Mint juleps are for bourbon lovers, which is to say that they’re not for you if you don’t like bourbon.

-My twist?
-I used maple syrup instead of simple syrup, which means that you don’t have to melt sugar into water.
+My twist on the classic mint julep recipe?
+I used real maple syrup instead of simple syrup, which means that you don’t have to melt sugar into water.
 Maple mint juleps couldn’t be easier to make!

 How to Make Mint Juleps

 Here are the simple steps: